 Technology Adoption and Diffusion through Social Networks – Evidence from a Coffee Training Program in Rwanda

-According to the Ministry of Agriculture of Rwanda, the main reason why the country is currently falling short of the coffee sector targets for 2010 is an insufficient level of cherry production.
-In Rwanda, one of the most densely populated countries in Sub-Saharan Africa, land parcels are extremely small – averaging only a few acres.
+According to Rwanda's Ministry of Agriculture, the main reason why the country is currently falling short of the coffee sector targets for 2010 is an insufficient level of cherry production.
+In Rwanda, one of the most densely populated countries in sub-Saharan Africa, land parcels are extremely small – averaging only a few acres.
 Most farmers live off subsistence agriculture, and therefore usually give priority to food crops, allocating only a small fraction of their land to coffee.
 Since their revenues from coffee sales are limited by production levels, finding ways to improve their yields could make coffee a more attractive crop choice and help small-scale farmers shift out of subsistence farming into more profitable activities.

 In Nyarubaka, the agronomy training evaluation sample is composed of the 1600 farmers (from 27 villages) who signed up for Technoserve’s agronomy trainings.
 As Technoserve only had resources to train a limited number of farmers, households in the sector were randomly assigned to a treatment (50%) or comparison (50%) group after receiving a baseline survey.
 The baseline survey collected crop production and profit information (across all crops), information on consumption, household demographics and assets, and a detailed social network map (including information on who farmers talk to about coffee).

 Villages in the treatment group were then randomly assigned to different intensity levels: in some villages ¼ of registered households received treatment (i.e. ¾ comparison), others ½, and others ¾.